vadimkantorov/minimapython/README.md

 Adapted [minima theme](https://github.com/jekyll/minima) for generating HTML pages with a single-file Python script.
-This script includes the required CSS and HTML templates.
+This script includes the required CSS and HTML templates (compiled [minima theme](https://github.com/jekyll/minima)'s CSS is taken from https://github.com/vadimkantorov/minimacss).
 You can modify the templates inline or extract them to a directory and modify the extracted template files.

 # Usage
 ```shell